AustinTSchaffer/Notebook/OMSCS/Courses/AI/AIMA Textbook Notes/AIMA - Chapter 3 - Solving Problems by Searching.md

   - AI
   - AIMA
 ---
-# AIMA - Chapter 3
+# AIMA - Chapter 3 - Solving Problems by Searching

 Key terms and takeaways from the "search" chapter of "AI: A Modern Approach", 4th edition.